LakshmiRadhakrishnan09/AWS-Security-Specialist/DirectoryServices.md

 A company is migrating to the cloud with employee credentials managed on-premises.
 They need a simple setup to manage identities and grant required access in AWS.
 There are two thousand employees in the organization.
 Which option should they use?

 Active Directory Connector is a proxy service that is easy to set up and eliminates the need for complex hosting infrastructure.
 It forwards all AD requests to the on-premises Active Directory.
 AD Connector Small supports up to 500 users, and Large supports up to 5000 users.
 Simple AD is a standalone directory and is not suitable for federation.
 AWS Managed Microsoft Active Directory is a full-featured Microsoft Active Directory, and this will also meet the needs.
 However, it is a more complex solution than the AD Connector.

+Note:

+AD Connector cannot be shared with other AWS accounts.
+If this is a requirement, consider using AWS Managed Microsoft AD to Share your directory.
+AD Connector is also not multi-VPC aware, which means that AWS applications like WorkSpaces are required to be provisioned into the same VPC as your AD Connector.

+Simple Active Directory

+Small - Supports up to 500 users (approximately 2,000 objects including users, groups, and computers).
+Large - Supports up to 5,000 users (approximately 20,000 objects including users, groups, and computers).